mpaclarke/NGramBuilder/README.md

 # NGramBuilder
 This project was developed for a college assignment.
 The module taught an introduction to object-oriented programming through Java.

+Additionally, this repo contains a non-executable JAR of the project.
+To run the JAR, use: java -cp benchmarker.jar ie.atu.sw.Runner

 Notes about the assignment.
   - The student was required to program an n-gram frequency builder.
   - The program should read a group of text files and output a .csv file that lists the n-gram and its frequency.